You Are Here: Home » Android » Mobile » News » OS

 Android Fragmentation A Thing Of The Past?

-By on June 20th, 2010
+By Ricky on September 11th, 2010

 Android has often been criticized for its high fragmentation (or in simpler term the presence of many different versions).
 According to a recent report, Google's effort to stop this fragmentation is working.